afterxleep/danielbernal.co/_posts/2022-10-12-moving-out-of-wordpress.md

 Pretty rough, huh?

-I thought about switching to [HEY World](https://world.hey.com/) for a while, and although I don't really want to loose the flexibility of having my own thing, I don't want to be slaved by it, so see you in [Hey World](https://world.hey.com/danielbernal)
+I thought about switching to [HEY World](https://world.hey.com/) for a while, and although I don't really want to loose the flexibility of having my own thing yet, so I'll try to stick with Jekyll for a little bit longer, see what comes out.

 ---